maratai/craftery/fiber_arts.md

 # Patterns: General

+## Patterns: Bags and Gear
+- Vick Roling Hines. *How to Make Your Own Lightweight Camping and Hiking Gears*.
+1981.
+While the discussion of e.g. *materials* is dated (in that often modern "technical" fabrics not invented at the time of writing aren't covered!), this is an excellent book on everything from materials, *weight* (important for this type of gear!), techniques, patterns, and modifications one can make. **Recommended**.

 ## Patterns: Clothing
 - Helen Joseph Armstrong. *Patternmaking for Fashion Design*, 5th ed. **to-read**
 - Jo Barnfield and Andrew Richards. *The Pattern Making Primer*.
 For beginners. **to-read**